tweag/bsideslv-devsecops-sdlc/README.md

-# Template Repository - Shifting Security Left a Hands On Workshop
+# DevSecOps and Securing your SDLC

-The following repository contains training material workshops on shifting security left.
+The following repository contains training material workshops on DevSecOps and Securing your SDLC.

-This workshop is held at venue `X` on `DATE` at `TIME`.
+This workshop is held at venue `BSides LV` on `Wednesday 8th August` at `3pm PST`.

 ## Workshop Outline

-*Shifting Security Left a Hands On Workshop* provides participants with an introduction to baking security into the software development process and leveraging DevSecOps tooling to support this.

-Attendees will learn about setting up a local development environment which includes security tools such as IDE plugins.
-Students will then progress into learning how to use DevSecOps pipelines to detect security issues such as accidentally committed secrets.

-The workshop will then wrap up with tips on how to handle secure deployments and a look to what the future holds in this space.
+This workshop on DevSecOps and securing your SDLC provides BSides Las Vegas participants with a basic guide to using DevSecOps tooling including open source options, and those native to GitHub BSidesLV attendees will learn about setting up IDE plugins, pre-commit hooks and other techniques to harden their development environment.
+Attendees will then progress into building out CI/CD pipeline that use DevSecOps concepts such as secrets scanning, dependency analysis and Static Analysis Security Testing.

 ## Pre-setup Phase